MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### The Push Module

-The first step in getting push notifications working is to set up the Push Module for you StackMob application.
+The first step in getting push notifications working is to set up the Push Module for your StackMob application.

 The <a href="https://developer.stackmob.com/ios-sdk/push-guide" target="_blank">iOS Push Notifications Guide</a> will walk you through the steps of setting up Apple Push certs and uploading them to the Push Module settings.